Zippy Courses: The Complete Platform Review

-From the Content Builder page, you can upload a featured image for your lesson, embed a video (video must be hosted elsewhere, such as Vimeo or Wistia, and added here with a link), link to external web pages or resources, and upload PDFs, slideshows, or audio files for your students to download.
+From the Content Builder page, you can upload a featured image for your lesson, embed a video (video must be hosted elsewhere, such as Vimeo or Wistia), link to external web pages or resources, and upload PDFs, slideshows, or audio files for your students to download.

-This is also the page where you can interact with your students by quickly and easily adding Quizzes and Worksheets.
+This is also the page where you can quickly and easily add Quizzes and Worksheets.

 The Quiz function is not overly exciting, but it does allow you to require students to get a passing mark on the quiz with a percentage they can continue to the next lesson.
 You can create a quiz of any length, composed of multiple choice and/or true/false questions.